-Specifically, they state that negative reviews on your GMB profile can hurt you.
+Specifically, they state that negative reviews on your Google Business Profile can hurt you.
 And that Google probably also uses reviews on 3rd party sites (like Yelp) too.

 So yeah, getting positive reviews can help you (assuming that you don’t incentivize folks to leave reviews or ask in bulk).
 And negative reviews can hurt you.

 According to one panelist that participated in the study: “ Reviews (along with an owner’s response) show that consumers trust a business, and trust is a foundational factor in ranking.”.

 This means that replying to reviews, even negative ones, can help your local SEO efforts.

 Google’s traditional ranking factors still 100% apply to local.